KitchenAid Dishwasher Reset (Simple & Straightforward Steps)

 Why Does My KitchenAid Dishwasher Start And Stop?

-Faulty motor or tripped circuits are major reasons for a dishwasher to start and stop unexpectedly.
-Frequent use and old age can also cause the dishwasher components to wear out, become damaged or break due to wear and tear.
-However, you can troubleshoot the problems following the steps below:
+Faulty motors or tripped circuits are major reasons for a dishwasher to start and stop unexpectedly.
+Frequent use and old age can also cause the dishwasher components to wear out, become damaged, or break due to wear and tear.
+However, you can troubleshoot the problems by following the steps below:

-3. Test electronic control board, fan assembly, and lid switch assembly
+• Test the electronic control board, fan assembly, and lid switch assembly

 Final Word